-Sheltered housing schemes offer specially designed housing for older people in clusters of unfurnished self-contained flats or bungalows.
+Sheltered housing is specially designed housing for older people in clusters of unfurnished self-contained flats or bungalows.
 It is ideal for people who want to live independently but would like the extra security of a 24-hour alarm service for emergencies.

 Some schemes are complexes with communal facilities such as a lounge, laundry, guest room and gardens.
 Others are groups of bungalows or flats often with a small individual garden.
 Most have access to some communal and social facilities.
 Accommodation is available for couples and for single people.

 Sheltered housing is provided by housing associations.
 They must ensure their accommodation is allocated to households who are in housing need and who do not have sufficient income, savings or assets to meet this housing need themselves through privately renting or purchasing accommodation.
 If you have substantial income, savings and/or assets you will need to consider privately renting sheltered housing.

 Details of the social rented sheltered schemes in Basingstoke can be found in the social rented sheltered schemes document in the documents section below.